Privacy Analysis of Samsung's Crowd-Sourced Bluetooth Location Tracking System: Background and methodology

-There are two main cryptographic constructions used in the OF protocol: the Elliptic-curve Diffie-Hellman (ECDH) key exchange protocol and the AES block cipher and its associated encryption modes.
-The ECDH protocol is a key exchange protocol that allows two participants in a protocol, without a prior shared secret, to derive a common secret, that can be used to derive other keys, e.g., for encryption or for message authentication.
-The AES block cipher is a symmetric encryption algorithm that is widely used for data encryption, and as a building block for other cryptographic functions.
+\emph{\bf ECDH key exchange and AES block cipher.} There are two main cryptographic constructions used in the OF protocol: the Elliptic-curve Diffie-Hellman (ECDH) key exchange protocol and the AES block cipher and its associated encryption modes.
 We explain briefly each of these constructions.
-For further details, we refer the interested reader to \cite{Hankerson2010} (for ECDH) and \cite{DaemenR02} for the AES algorithm.
+For further details, we refer interested readers to \cite{Hankerson2010} for ECDH and \cite{DaemenR02} for the AES algorithm.

-The ECDH builds on the Diffie-Hellman key exchange protocol~\cite{DiffieH76}, where the underlying group operations are defined over an elliptic curve.
-For our purposes, an elliptic curve (EC) is a plane curve over a finite field $F_q$.
-It can be defined by the set of points $(x,y) \in F_q \times F_q$ that satisfies the Weierstrass equation $E:\: y^2 + a_1xy + a_3y = x^3 + a_2x^2 + a_4x + a_6$, if certain conditions hold \citep{Hankerson2010}.
-Given an EC point $P$ and a scalar $k$, scalar multiplication $kP=Q$ can be computed in a few steps using a combination of scalar multiplication and point addition.
-In contrast, computing the discrete logarithm $\log_P(Q)$, such as the reverse operation: finding $k \in Z$ such that $Q=kP$ is hard and considered infeasible when a sufficiently large finite field $F_q$ and a curve with carefully selected domain parameters were used.
-This asymmetry in the computational complexity encodes the security assumption for elliptic curve cryptography (ECC), where the security level is based on the difficulty of solving the Elliptic Curve Discrete Logarithm Problem (ECDLP).

-In ECC, a private key $k$ is an integer.
-The corresponding public key $P$ is computed by $P=kG$, where $G$ is the generator point, a special pre-defined EC point that any point in its EC subgroup can be generated by scalar multiplication of $G$; $p$ is the order of the curve, which defines the finite field $F_q$ the curve is over.

-ECC is often combined with the traditional Diffie-Hellman protocol for establishing shared keys over public channels.
-A simple key exchange procedure using Elliptic-curve Diffie–Hellman (ECDH) can represented as follows:

-\begin{itemize} \item The generator point $G$ and the order $p$ are public parameters. \item Peer A has a private key $a$ and the corresponding public key $A=aG$.
-Peer B has a private key $b$ and the corresponding public key $B=bG$. \item Public key exchange: Peer A and B exchange their public keys over an authenticated public channel. \item Shared key computation: Peer A then uses the public key $B$ from peer B and the private key $a$ to arrive the secret key $A_{key}=aB=abG$.
-Peer B performs the same computation process using private key $b$ and peer A's public key $A$, which would produce the same key $B_{key}=bA=abG=A_{key}$. \end{itemize}

-Samsung's OF implementation of ECDH uses the elliptic curve Curve25519~\cite{Bernstein06}, which was designed to achieve high speeds at computation without compromising the security strength.
-It is defined by the Montgomery equation $y^2=x^3+486662x^2+x$ over the prime field of order $2^{255} - 19$ with a generator point $G=9$.

-The Advanced Encryption Standard (AES) algorithm~\cite{DaemenR02} is a symmetric cipher, which means that the same key is used for the encryption and decryption process.
-Hence, the same cryptographic key must be shared between the sender and the recipient in order for them to communicate securely.
-AES offers cryptographic keys with size 128, 192 and 256 bits.
-The cipher encrypts/decrypts plaintext/ciphertext in blocks of 128 bits data.